Updates on recruitment plans: I am not currently recruiting students.

 I am looking for creative, self-motivated, collaborative people to build a vibrant and inclusive research environment.
 Graduate student projects will be developed in active collaboration between the student and me.
 Research projects generally focus on sociality and cognition and students can work on any of the three main in-house lab systems (parakeets, fish, or quail) or on some of our collaborative work with others (ie Gerry Carter’s vampire bats, etc).
-Parakeet work will take place in a captive population in outdoor flight pens in Gainesville, Florida.
+Parakeet work will take place in a captive population in outdoor flight pens in Texas.
 Quail and fish work will take place in the lab at University of Cincinnati.

 Information on the department and grad program is here.
 The deadline to apply is 01-Jan.
 Students interested in working with me are HIGHLY ENCOURAGED to register their interest (see below) prior to applying to the program.
+For advice on how to apply to grad school, see info here.

 To register interest in joining the lab, prospective students should fill out this form.
 The form requests a lot of information, but drastically improves my ability to aggregate data on potential students and to filter by skills and interests.
 If you look like a good fit for the lab, I will follow up with you and advise you as you work towards an application to the department.